-Have you been thinking of starting a bakery business in Nigeria?
+Have you been thinking of starting a bakery business in Nigeria or a bread bakery business in Nigeria?
 Are you passionate about baking?

 Bakery business is now becoming a profitable business in Nigeria that any Nigerian youths can go into because of love for baked foods.